Celayix Home » Schedule Changes – Automation of Communications

 How not to communicate schedule changes

-But the scheduler can’t assume that the employee will be looking at their schedule constantly, or that they will notice a change when they do look at their schedule.
+However the scheduler can’t assume that the employee will be looking at their schedule constantly or that they will notice a change when they do look at their schedule.
 Some employees may have little reason to look at their schedules frequently.
 For example, someone with a regular, predictable schedule may assume that nothing ever changes.
 Therefore they have little reason to check.
 On the other hand, someone who works very seldom, say, a few times a month, may not remember to look at the schedule.
 Checking won’t be part of their daily habits.

-Sending emails and then tracking who replied is time-consuming and isn’t very effective.
+Sending emails and then tracking who replies is time-consuming and isn’t very effective.
 It’s like throwing paper airplanes over a fence – the scheduler doesn’t know if the airplanes got to the employees, and if they did, there’s no guarantee that the employees read the message that was written on the paper.
-(Besides which, folding a lot of paper airplanes takes time.)
+(Besides this, folding a lot of paper airplanes takes time.)
 Calling each employee on the phone takes time; it may not be easy to get in contact with employees, and it can be very frustrating for the employee to be called out of work hours.

 Automation of schedule change notifications using acknowledgment Intervals

 The solution is for the scheduling software to notify the employees of the changes with no action required on the scheduler’s part.
 Instead, allow the employees to acknowledge them at their convenience or as required using Celayix Mobile.
 The employee scheduling software will detect which change is for publishing to the employee schedule and will mark the change for acknowledgment; it will combine multiple changes to a single shift for easy acknowledgment.
 The scheduling system supports a tolerance time during which employees can acknowledge the changes without being bothered by their supervisor.
-The scheduling system supports definition of missed acknowledgment interval (e.g., 3 days before shift start time).
-In this case, the supervisor has to take action on unacknowledged schedule change for shifts starting in the next 3 days.
+The scheduling system supports the definition of missed acknowledgment interval (e.g., 3 days before shift start time).
+In this case, the supervisor has to take action on unacknowledged schedule changes for shifts starting in the next 3 days.

 A change to a shift that takes place in two weeks does not need as immediate an acknowledgment as a shift that takes place in five days.
-As the shift gets nearer it becomes more urgent that the employee notify the scheduler that they are aware of the change.
+As the shift gets nearer, it becomes more urgent that the employee notify the scheduler that they are aware of the change.

-ACK (Acknowledgment) Intervals are time intervals based on time between now (current time) and the shift start time.
+ACK (Acknowledgment) Intervals are time intervals based on the time between now (current time) and the shift start time.

 1) ACK Allowed: The shift is in the future (will start in the next 7 to 14 days) – Acknowledgement is allowed but not required